awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 Typically, you promote an Aurora MySQL Read Replica to a standalone DB cluster as a data recovery scheme if the source DB cluster fails\.

-To do this, first create a Read Replica and then monitor the source DB cluster for failures\.
+To do this, first create a read replica and then monitor the source DB cluster for failures\.
 In the event of a failure, do the following:

-1. Promote the Read Replica\.
+1. Promote the read replica\.

 1. Direct database traffic to the promoted DB cluster\.

-1. Create a replacement Read Replica with the promoted DB cluster as its source\.
+1. Create a replacement read replica with the promoted DB cluster as its source\.

-When you promote a Read Replica, the Read Replica becomes a standalone Aurora DB cluster\.
-The promotion process can take several minutes or longer to complete, depending on the size of the Read Replica\.
-After you promote the Read Replica to a new DB cluster, it's just like any other DB cluster\.
-For example, you can create Read Replicas from it and perform point\-in\-time restore operations\.
+When you promote a read replica, the read replica becomes a standalone Aurora DB cluster\.
+The promotion process can take several minutes or longer to complete, depending on the size of the read replica\.
+After you promote the read replica to a new DB cluster, it's just like any other DB cluster\.
+For example, you can create read replicas from it and perform point\-in\-time restore operations\.
 You can also create Aurora Replicas for the DB cluster\.

-Because the promoted DB cluster is no longer a Read Replica, you can't use it as a replication target\.
+Because the promoted DB cluster is no longer a read replica, you can't use it as a replication target\.

-The following steps show the general process for promoting a Read Replica to a DB cluster:
+The following steps show the general process for promoting a read replica to a DB cluster:

-1. Stop any transactions from being written to the Read Replica source DB cluster, and then wait for all updates to be made to the Read Replica\.
-Database updates occur on the Read Replica after they have occurred on the source DB cluster, and this replication lag can vary significantly\.
-Use the `ReplicaLag` metric to determine when all updates have been made to the Read Replica\.
-The `ReplicaLag` metric records the amount of time a Read Replica DB instance lags behind the source DB instance\.
-When the `ReplicaLag` metric reaches `0`, the Read Replica has caught up to the source DB instance\.
+1. Stop any transactions from being written to the read replica source DB cluster, and then wait for all updates to be made to the read replica\.
+Database updates occur on the read replica after they have occurred on the source DB cluster, and this replication lag can vary significantly\.
+Use the `ReplicaLag` metric to determine when all updates have been made to the read replica\.
+The `ReplicaLag` metric records the amount of time a read replica DB instance lags behind the source DB instance\.
+When the `ReplicaLag` metric reaches `0`, the read replica has caught up to the source DB instance\.

-1. Promote the Read Replica by using the **Promote read replica** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html), or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html) Amazon RDS API operation\.
+1. Promote the read replica by using the **Promote** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html), or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html) Amazon RDS API operation\.

-   You choose an Aurora MySQL DB instance to promote the Read Replica\.
-After the Read Replica is promoted, the Aurora MySQL DB cluster is promoted to a standalone DB cluster\.
+   You choose an Aurora MySQL DB instance to promote the read replica\.
+After the read replica is promoted, the Aurora MySQL DB cluster is promoted to a standalone DB cluster\.
 The DB instance with the highest failover priority is promoted to the primary DB instance for the DB cluster\.
 The other DB instances become Aurora Replicas\.
 **Note**
 The promotion process takes a few minutes to complete\.
-When you promote a Read Replica, replication is stopped and the DB instances are rebooted\.
-When the reboot is complete, the Read Replica is available as a new DB cluster\.
+When you promote a read replica, replication is stopped and the DB instances are rebooted\.
+When the reboot is complete, the read replica is available as a new DB cluster\.

 ### Console<a name="AuroraMySQL.Replication.CrossRegion.Promote.Console"></a>

-**To promote an Aurora MySQL Read Replica to a DB cluster**
+**To promote an Aurora MySQL read replica to a DB cluster**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the Amazon RDS console, choose **Instances**\.
+1. On the console, choose **Instances**\.

    The **Instance** pane appears\.

-1. In the **Instances** pane, select the Read Replica that you want to promote\.
+1. In the **Instances** pane, choose the read replica that you want to promote\.

-   The Read Replicas appear as Aurora MySQL DB instances\.
+   The read replicas appear as Aurora MySQL DB instances\.

 1. For **Actions**, choose **Promote read replica**\.